Brief History of Wheaton College

-Trustees found President Meneely’s successor in Dr. William C. H. Prentice, a psychology professor and administrator from Swarthmore College who was to hold the Wheaton presidency from 1962 to 1975.
+The trustees found President Meneely’s successor in Dr. William C. H. Prentice, a psychology professor and administrator from Swarthmore College who was to hold the Wheaton presidency from 1962 to 1975.
 In completing the building program necessary to accommodate growing enrollment, President Prentice oversaw the creation of Wheaton’s Watson Fine Arts building, Meadows residence hall and Clark Recreation Center.
 Additionally, in 1966, the college constructed the Elisabeth Amen Nursery School to replace the school built in 1931, one of the first laboratory nursery schools in the country.

 Building on tradition

-In addition to the appointment of a new president, 1992 brought two other milestones: the graduation of Wheaton’s first coeducational class and the enrollment of the largest first-year class in the college’s history.
+In addition to the appointment of a new president, 1992 brought two other milestones, the graduation of Wheaton’s first coeducational class and the enrollment of the largest first-year class in the College’s history.
 The latter propelled total enrollment to an all-time high.

 Toward that end, a strategic planning effort began in the fall of 1992 to identify and prioritize goals for the coming decade.
-The effort involved the entire college community, including alumni and friends, and resulted in the adoption of a plan, Excellence and Equilibrium: Wheaton in the 21st Century, for ensuring the institution’s strength for the future.
+The effort involved the entire College community, including alumni and friends, and resulted in the adoption of a plan, Excellence and Equilibrium: Wheaton in the 21st Century, for ensuring the institution’s strength for the future.

-Following the Campaign, the college’s faculty conducted a comprehensive review of the curriculum, which resulted in the adoption of an innovative new educational program.
-The Wheaton Curriculum reaffirms the college’s commitment to the traditional breadth and depth of the liberal arts and sciences while encouraging students to explore connections among their academic, co-curricular and work experiences, and to think, learn, analyze, evaluate, understand and express themselves within and about all aspects of their lives.
+Following the campaign, the College’s faculty conducted a comprehensive review of the curriculum, which resulted in the adoption of an innovative new educational program.
+The Wheaton Curriculum reaffirms the College’s commitment to the traditional breadth and depth of the liberal arts and sciences while encouraging students to explore connections among their academic, co-curricular and work experiences, and to think, learn, analyze, evaluate, understand and express themselves within and about all aspects of their lives.

 The young women and men now on campus share with past generations the rich academic tradition of the liberal arts and sciences.
 At the same time, today’s students benefit from a host of curricular initiatives begun during the past two decades — new programs that help undergraduates explore ideas and concepts across academic disciplines, link academic study with learning outside the classroom, appreciate diversity in all its forms and see themselves as active members of a global community.

-Despite the diversity of the courses and programs that constitute the Wheaton curriculum, all draw on the college’s historic commitment to the liberal arts and sciences.
-And all help us meet the challenge confronting every institution of higher learning: to prepare young people for lives of consequence in the 21st century and beyond.
+Despite the diversity of the courses and programs that constitute the Wheaton curriculum, all draw on the College’s historic commitment to the liberal arts and sciences, and all help us meet the challenge confronting every institution of higher learning, to prepare young people for lives of consequence in the 21st century and beyond.